Man shown as a baby on Nirvana's Nevermind album appeals ruling in band's favor

 Masha's Law is a 2005 federal law that gives victims of child pornography the right to sue parties who produce, distribute, or possess such images and materials.
 Its statute of limitations expires after the victim turns 28.

-Bob Lewis, one of Elden's attorneys, argues that Elden has been and will continue to be victimized for as long as the image on the cover of the Nevermind album continues to be distributed.
+Bob Lewis, one of Elden's attorneys, argues that Elden will be victimized as long as the image on the album cover continues to be distributed.

 for more features.